mhibbins/mhibbins.github.io/docs/_pages/research.md

 The forces shaping this variation are complex and, in many cases, not well understood.
 I am investigating these questions using a combination of theory, methods development, and modern genomic techniques in a variety of systems.
-A major focus of this work to date has been investigating the drivers of sex chromosome gain, loss, and turnover, the rate of which varies widely across the eukaryotic tree of life.
-I am also interested in developing new approaches to studying chromosomal rearrangements and the role they may play in macroevolutionary processes such as genome evolution and speciation.
+A major focus of this work to date has been developing new comparative approaches to studying chromosomal rearrangements and the role they play in macroevolutionary processes like convergent evolution and speciation.
+I am also interested in investigating the driversof sex chromosome gain, loss, and turnover, the rate of which varies widely across the eukaryotic tree of life.

 ### The molecular basis of phenotypic convergence in complex quantitative traits
 ![Figure from Lipshutz, Hibbins et al. 2023 (BioRxiv)](../images/research_4.jpg)